 Orbits are ellipses (like flattened circles, or ovals in which the ends are of equal size).
-So as members of the solar system family follow their paths around the sun, they sometimes move closer and sometimes move farther from it.
+So as members of the solar system family (including Earth, Vesta, Ceres and Dawn) follow their paths around the sun, they sometimes move closer and sometimes move farther from it.

 In addition to orbits being characterized by shape, or equivalently by the amount of flattening (that is, the deviation from being a perfect circle), and by size, they may be described in part by how they are oriented in space.
 Using the bias of terrestrial astronomers, the plane of Earth’s orbit around the sun (known as the ecliptic) is a good reference.
 Other planets and interplanetary spacecraft may travel in orbits that are tipped at some angle to that.
 The angle between the ecliptic and the plane of another body’s orbit around the sun is the inclination of that orbit.
 Vesta and Ceres do not orbit the sun in the same plane that Earth does, and Dawn must match its orbit to that of its targets.
-(The major planets orbit closer to the ecliptic, and part of the arduousness of the journey is changing the inclination of its orbit, an energetically expensive task.)
+(The major planets orbit closer to the ecliptic, and part of the arduousness of Dawn's journey has been changing the inclination of its orbit, an energetically expensive task.)

-Now we can see how Dawn has been doing by considering the size and shape (together expressed by the minimum and maximum distances from the sun) and inclination of its orbit on each of its anniversaries.
+Now we can see how Dawn has done by considering the size and shape (together expressed by the minimum and maximum distances from the sun) and inclination of its orbit on each of its anniversaries.
 (Experts readily recognize that there is more to describing an orbit than these parameters.
 Our policy remains that we link to the experts’ websites when their readership extends to one more elliptical galaxy than ours does.)

 The table below shows what the orbit would have been if the spacecraft had terminated ion thrusting on its anniversaries; the orbits of its destinations, Vesta and Ceres, are included for comparison.
 Of course, when Dawn was on the launch pad on Sep.
 27, 2007, its orbit around the sun was exactly Earth’s orbit.
 After launch, it was in its own solar orbit.